-Rosette’s partner is a demon named Chrono; when Rosette was 11, she made a contract with Chrono.
-As part of the contract, Chrono feeds off of Rosette’s soul as an alternative to the astral energy he got from his horns; his horns were taken by Aion, the main antagonist of the series.
+Rosette’s partner is a demon named Chrono.
+When Rosette was 11, she made a contract with Chrono, and as part of the contract, Chrono feeds off of Rosette’s soul as an alternative to the astral energy he got from his horns.
+His horns were taken by Aion, the main antagonist of the series.
 Rosette has the power to unseal Chrono’s true devil state, but it comes with the cost of Chrono taking more of Rosette’s life.

 Overall, I really enjoyed watching Chrono Crusade.
 I was riveted by the characters of Rosette and Chrono and by the relationship they had with each other.
 Azmaria and Satella were wonderful additions to the story.
 And the ending of the anime has a major “feel” moment that almost made me cry.

-When it comes to the DVD set itself, the extras on the first disc include the original on-air openings for the first five episodes, as well as commentary on episode one by the American voice actors for Rosette and Chrono.
-The only difference between the five on-air openings is about ten seconds of footage in the middle; otherwise, it’s the exact same opening.
+When it comes to the DVD set itself, the extras on the first disc include the original on-air openings for the first five episodes, as well as commentary on Episode One by the American voice actors for Rosette and Chrono.
+The only difference between the five on-air openings is about 10 seconds of footage in the middle; otherwise, it’s the exact same opening.
 Because the difference is so slight, it made this feature rather boring to watch.

 The fifth disc contains several bonus features.
-First is “Azmaria’s Extra Classes”; these are a series of 11 three-four minute pieces that explain various aspects of Chrono Crusade.
-The topics covered in this section include: America in the 1920s, the Magdalene Order, weapons used by the Magdalene Order, the Apostles, the beasts Satella summons, the devil worshippers, “the Sinners,” the pursuers and the Believers, stigmata, the ritual of Atonement, and the Head of Pandemonium.
+First is “Azmaria’s Extra Classes,” which is a series of 11 three-four minute pieces that explain various aspects of Chrono Crusade.
+The topics covered in this section include: America in the 1920’s, the Magdalene Order, weapons used by the Magdalene Order, the Apostles, the beasts Satella summons, the devil worshippers, “the Sinners,” the pursuers and the Believers, stigmata, the ritual of Atonement, and the Head of Pandemonium.
 Next, is the clean opening and clean closing, which are the opening and ending credits without the credit text.

-Next is “Production Sketches”; this feature is not done in a way that the viewer can go through at their own pace.
+Next is “Production Sketches,” but this feature is not done in a way that the viewer can go through at their own pace.
 Instead, it is done as a 36-minute long video file.
 The disc also includes ADV Previews and DVD credits.